 While making a positive first impression in person is sometimes challenging, it is even more challenging to make a positive first impression through a telephone interview because in this case the employer does not have the benefit of observing your physical appearance of your body language, both of which play a major role in creating someone's impression of you.

 How to Make Your Telephone Interview Successful

-- 1Voice Quality.When speaking on the telephone, be sure to project your voice, speak slowly, enunciate clearly, and sound enthusiastic.Advertisement
+- 1When speaking on the telephone, be sure to project your voice, speak slowly, enunciate clearly, and sound enthusiastic.Voice Quality.Advertisement

-- 3Attention to Detail.Because you are not in the interviewer's office, you cannot be handed copies of information or business cards that give you the correct spelling, title, address, telephone, and fax number of the interviewer.
+- 3Because you are not in the interviewer's office, you cannot be handed copies of information or business cards that give you the correct spelling, title, address, telephone, and fax number of the interviewer.
 You need this information in order to send him or her a thank-you letter.
 It is probably best to get all of that detail after the interview from a receptionist or secretary at the company, but be prepared to take the information from your interviewer if the situation arises.
-As a follow-up to your telephone interview, mail or fax a thank-you letter immediately and stress your willingness to meet in person.Advertisement
+As a follow-up to your telephone interview, mail or fax a thank-you letter immediately and stress your willingness to meet in person.Attention to Detail.Advertisement

 Many employers are using some new interview techniques made available through changing technology.
 For example, video conferencing is one form of long-distance interviewing.
 Just as companies can conduct meetings and make presentations through video conference, many conduct interviews this way.
 As a job candidate you may look out for opportunities to pursue such an interview at your school, at area job fairs, or through special job programs sometimes sponsored by area hotels equipped with video conferencing equipment.